kercre123/victor/docs/development/perf-metric-tool.md

 * "start" starts recording; if a recording was in progress, the buffer is reset before re-starting
 * "stop" stops recording
 * "dumplog" dumps the summary of results to the log
-* "dumpallall" dumps the entire recorded tick buffer, along with the summary, to the log
+* "dumplogall" dumps the entire recorded tick buffer, along with the summary, to the log
 * "dumpresponse" returns summary as HTTP response
 * "dumpresponseall" returns all info as HTTP response
 * "dumpfiles" writes all info to two files on the robot:  One is a formatted txt file, and the other a csv file.
 These go in cache/perfMetricLogs